 At the turn of the 20th century, Budapest’s Grand Boulevard was teeming with coffeehouses.
-Penniless artists and locals of all backgrounds hung out in coffeehouses day and night, discussing politics, romance, and missed rent payments, while nursing precious cups of coffee.
-Cafés were the center of social life.
-Today, however, the area paints a gloomy picture - second hand clothing stores and uninviting gyro vendors swarm this once truly grand boulevard.
+They were the haunts of penniless artists from all walks of life, the center of social life, the place to discuss politics, romance, and missed rent payments, while nursing precious cups of coffee.
+Today, however, the area paints a gloomy picture—second-hand clothing stores and fluorescent-lit gyro joints swarm this once truly grand boulevard.

-Perhaps WARMCUP is the early bird pioneering the coffee revival of the street?
+Perhaps WARMCUP will pioneer the area's coffee revival?
 Who knows.
-But if you’re around here, it’s worth stopping by for a cup of expertly prepared pourover (made with a Hario V60 dripper), cold brew, espresso, hot chocolate, or matcha latte.
-WARMCUP shares a common space, and many customers, with Art+Cinema, an independent movie theater, meaning that most customers here are culturally minded coffee drinkers.
+But if you’re around here, be sure to stop by for a cup of expertly prepared pour-over (made with a Hario V60 dripper), cold brew, espresso, hot chocolate, or matcha latte.
+WARMCUP shares a space, and many customers, with the ticketing area of Art+Cinema, an independent movie theater, meaning that most coffee drinkers here are culturally minded.